-In the absence of ReLU nonlinearities, the authors in [207], [208] showed that, assuming that the pooling and unpooling operators and the filter matrices satisfy appropriate frame conditions for each l, the representation (35) is indeed a frame representation of x as in (27), ensuring perfect signal reconstruction.
-However, in neural networks the input and output should differ, so the perfect reconstruction condition is not of practical interest.
+In the absence of ReLU nonlinearities, the works in [207] and [208] showed that, assuming that the pooling and unpooling operators and the filter matrices satisfy appropriate frame conditions for each l, the representation (35) is indeed a frame representation of x as in (27), ensuring perfect signal reconstruction.
+However, in NNs, the input and output should differ, so the perfect reconstruction condition is not of practical interest.
 Furthermore, the signal representation in (35) should generalize well for various inputs rather than for specific inputs at the training phase.

-Indeed, [208] shows that the explicit dependence on the input x in (36) and (37) due to the ReLU nonlinearity solves the riddle, and CNN generalizability comes from the combinatorial nature of the expansion in (35) due to the ReLU.
+Indeed, the work in [206] shows that the explicit dependence on the input x in (36) and (37) due to the ReLU nonlinearity solves the riddle, and CNN generalizability comes from the combinatorial nature of the expansion in (35) due to the ReLU.